Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 These are application-specific, they include for example the static game content that should be streamed to all clients.

-As the sources of these data are most probably stored elsewhere, the loss of the ones installed in an Orge instance should not a be a problem.
+As the sources of these data are (hopefully!) stored elsewhere, the loss of the ones installed in an Orge instance should not a be a problem.
 Therefore the same policy as the one for the Orge system should apply.